-Predicate Description type(x, KP-prop): x is defined to be a proposition, signified by being of type KP-prop. proposition_content(x,s): s is the content of the proposition x.
-In html files, the content of a proposition usually is a string; in xml files, the content of a proposition can be a xml element. against ad tractle scales a (a, s).
-Proposition r has a truth value v assigned by proposition assignea_truth_value (x,v): areaton when we are of "True" or "Ealas" creator. v may be one of "True" or "Faise". trusted_truth_value(a,x,v) Agent a trusts that proposition x has a truth value v . v may be one of "True" "False", or "Unknown". type(x, asserted prop): x is an assertion and not dependent upon any other proposition. type(x, dependent prop): x is a proposition whose truth value is dependent upon another proposition.
-Dependent-prop class is further divided into 3 subclasses: equivalent-prop_derived-prop and assume site men and composite-prop. type(x, "equivalent_prop") : An equivalent-prop is a copy of and its truth value is the same as the proposition it depends on. type(x, "composite prop"): Composite-prop's is defined to be the logical combination of its constituent propositions.
-A composite-prop is divided into 3 subclasses: negative-prop and-prop and or- divided into 5 subclasses. negative-prop, and-prop, and of- prop. type(x, "derived_prop"): A derived-prop indicates that the proposition is a derived conclusion based on some premises.
-For example, derived-prop B has dependency-link pointing to composite prop $\Delta$ which means that $\Lambda$ is a promise of $\mathbf{P}$ composite-prop A, which means that A is a prelifise of D. is_dependent_on(x, y) Proposition x is dependent on proposition y.
+Predicate Description type(x, KP-prop): x is defined to be a proposition, signified by being of type KP- prop. proposition_content(x,s): s is the content of the proposition $x$ .
+In html files, the content of a proposition usually is a string; in xml files, the content of a proposition can be a xml element. assigned_truth_value (x,v) : Proposition x has a truth value $v$ assigned by proposition creator. $v$ may be one of "True" or "False". trusted_truth_value(a,x,v) Agent a trusts that proposition x has a truth value v . v may be one of "True" "False", or 'Unknown''. type(x, asserted_prop): x is an assertion and not dependent upon any other proposition. type(x, dependent_prop): x is a proposition whose truth value is dependent upon another proposition.
+Dependent-prop class is further divided into 3 subclasses: equivalent-prop, derived-prop, and composite-prop. type(x, ''equivalent_prop''): An equivalent-prop is a copy of and its truth value is the same as the proposition it depends on. type(x, "composite_prop"): Composite-prop's is defined to be the logical combination of its constituent propositions.
+A composite-prop is divided into 3 subclasses: negative-prop, and- prop, and or-prop. type(x, "derived_prop"): A derived-prop indicates that the proposition is a derived conclusion based on some premises.
+For example, derived- prop B has dependency-link pointing to composite-prop A, which means that A is a premise of B. is_dependent_on(x, y) Proposition x is dependent on proposition y .